surrealdb/benchmarking/PERFORMANCE.md

 - [x] Support for using multiple indexes when using `OR` in queries
 - [x] Support for index lookup on remote fields

-Index support on ordering
+Index support for ordering

-- [x] Index based ascending order
+- [x] Index-based ascending order
-- [ ] Index based descending order
+- [ ] Index-based descending order

 <br>